How to Start Healing After Sexual Trauma

 Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT)

-TF-CBT is a structured approach that is especially beneficial for children and adolescents but can assist survivors of any age.
-It helps individuals confront negative thoughts and behaviors associated with their trauma, gradually replacing them with more positive and constructive patterns.
+TF-CBT is a formal intervention that is particularly useful for children and adolescents but can be helpful for survivors of any age.
+It allows patients to deal with adversive thoughts and behaviours that they have been subjected to as a result of their trauma, replacing them over time with more constructive thoughts and actions.

 Eye Movement Desensitization and Reprocessing (EMDR)